Ozone Therapy Safety: A Complete Guide to Risks, Side Effects, and Safe Practice

 • Limb bagging: A sealed bag around the extremity prevents gas escape.

-Any provider who uses ozone in a way that allows the patient to inhale the gas is operating unsafely, full stop.
+Any provider who uses ozone in a way that lets the patient inhale the gas is operating unsafely, full stop.
 If you smell ozone during treatment (a sharp, chlorine-like odor) and your head or face is near the source, alert your provider immediately.
+Every serious complication in the literature traces back to this rule being broken, a missed contraindication, or untrained administration.

-Side Effect Frequency Duration Management
+Side effect Frequency Duration Management

 Bruising at IV site (MAH) Occasional Days Standard IV site care